 The idiom is new.

-Perhaps a century old, the building has gained a budget-priced top floor.
+Perhaps a century old, the building has gained a top floor behind the parapet.

 Wonder where the doors lead?